What are classroom discussions?

 -

 - Introducing the topic: teacher should clarify to students the purposes of the class, and/or activate previous knowledge.
-A way of starting developing these points is throughout hooks.
-Teachers may also pose open-end questions/ issues to introduce the topic without restricting the possibility of solutions.
+A way of starting developing these points is throughout hooks (links to post in this blog).
+Teachers may also pose open-end questions/ issues (links to post in this blog) to introduce the topic without restricting the possibility of solutions.

 - Reviewing norms and routines: It is also important to build a classroom environment that makes students feel safe to discuss any topic and expose their opinion and knowledge.
-In this sense, teachers should build classroom norms and routines and remember these rules before starting a new classroom discussion.
+In this sense, teachers should build classroom norms and routines (links to post on teachingworks blog) and remember these rules before starting a new classroom discussion.

 -